Chinese Language, Culture awareness and Social etiquette

 This training is available to all staff FREE OF CHARGE, but also to members of the public as a fee paid course.
 This is for you if you have no prior knowledge of Mandarin (or so little that you effectively want to start again from scratch).

-The course is to enable staff to use Mandarin Chinese language at a basic level to break the ice introducing themselves and starting conversations.
-The aim is to help Chinese students at Leicester to feel welcome and therefore reduce anxiety.
+- To enable staff to use Mandarin Chinese language at a basic level to break the ice introducing themselves and starting conversations.
+The objective is to help Chinese students at Leicester to feel welcome and therefore reduce anxiety.
 The familiarity of the Mandarin language can help to reduce anxieties and provide confidence to carry out conversations in English.
 It will be reassuring for students to see that UOL staff have an interest in their language and way of life.

-*UoL Staff are required to complete the training (attending at least 70% of lessons).
+*UoL Staff/ECRs are required to complete the training (attending at least 70% of lessons).

 No previous knowledge of Mandarin Chinese language or its culture is required.
 The course is suitable for absolute beginners.